 Additionally, there are rules in place that dictate when employees must be “on the clock” and paid for their time.
 This area of law applies to workers who are asked to perform certain job duties before clocking in or after clocking out.
 This issue is often referred to as Donning and Doffing because it frequently applies to workers who must change into and out of a uniform or protective gear when entering or leaving the workplace or job site.

 Wage and hour issues also involve questions of fair and equal pay that are covered by the Equal Pay Act of 1963 and the Lilly Ledbetter Fair Pay Act of 2009.

 The Fair Labor Standards Act (FLSA) is a federal law passed by Congress in 1938 that applies to most business in the U.S. The FLSA establishes a national minimum wage, guarantees overtime pay for hours worked in excess of 40 per week in certain jobs, and prohibits employers from exploiting minors and engaging in “oppressive child labor.”

 While the FLSA applies to nearly every business or organization in the U.S., it does not apply to independent contractors or volunteers because, who are not considered “employees” under the FLSA.

 Equal Pay Act of 1963

-A cornerstone of wage and hour litigation is the Equal Pay Act (EPA), which prohibits sex-based wage discrimination between men and women in the same establishment who perform jobs that require substantially equal skill, effort, and responsibility under similar working conditions.
+A cornerstone of wage and hour litigation is the Equal Pay Act, the “Equal Pay for Equal Work” law that prohibits sex-based wage discrimination between men and women in the same establishment performing jobs that require equal skill, effort, and responsibility under similar working conditions.